nativewind/nativewind/apps/website/docs/core-concepts/units.md

 ## Polyfilled Units

-You can use these units within your `tailwind.config.js`
+You can use these units within classes or `tailwind.config.js`.

 <table>
   <tbody style={{ display: "table", width: "100%" }}>